On products of K-moduli spaces: Abstract

 \section{Abstract}

 We study the K-moduli space of products of Fano varieties in relation to the product of K-moduli spaces of the product components.
 We show that there exists a well-defined morphism from the product of K-moduli stacks of Fano varieties to the K-moduli stack of their product.
-We further show that this morphism is an isomorphism if the two varieties are non-isomorphic, and a torsor if they are.
-Our results rely on the theory of stacks, and we extend them to general Artin stacks admitting good moduli spaces with some conditions we specify, and to the K-moduli spaces of log Fano pairs.
+Furthermore, we show that this morphism is an isomorphism if any two varieties with different irreducible components are non-isomorphic, and a torsor if they are.
+Our results rely on the theory of stacks and previous work by Zhuang.

 We use our main result to obtain an explicit description of the K-moduli stack/ space of Fano threefolds with Picard rank greater than 6, along with a wall-crossing description, and a detailed polyhedral wall-crossing description for K-moduli of log Fano pairs.